hayashi-laboratory/EEGspectrumAnalysis/README.md

-# EEGPowerCalc
+# EEGspectrumAnalysis
- EEG power analysis from SleepSign
+EEG power spectrum analysis from SleepSign
+FFTspec5: calculate the pure Wake, NREM ,REM (REM>40secs)
+FFTspec6: calculate all pure Wake, NREM , REM (all length)

+# Use FFTspec5Run to execute FFTspec5

-Use FFTspec6Run to execute FFTspec6
+# Use FFTspec6Run to execute FFTspec6

-FFTspec6:
+FFTspec5/6:
 (1) Run text (.txt) files, which will be very fast.

 ​	Method of exporting FFT .txt file from SleepSign: